Pythm/ad-Lightwand/README.md

       mode: tv

   # Configure lights and switches as Lights.
 Lights that dim with toggle is configured with 'ToggleLights' insted of 'Lights'
-  Lights:
+  MQTTLights:
     # Configure as many light with different settings you wish in a room and each lights configuration can have many lights/switches
     - lights:
-      - light.hue
+      - zigbee2mqtt/hue1
-      - light.hue2
+      - zigbee2mqtt/hue2

       # Configure default light behaviour for 'normal' mode with automations.
 Not needed if you only want lux control on/off
       # Both Lux and Conditions need to be meet before lights turns on